department-of-veterans-affairs/component-library/README.md

    - "version": "10.1.1"
    + "version": "10.1.2-rc1"
    ```
-2. Navigate to `packages/core` and update the version using the same logic
+2. Navigate to `packages/core` and update the package version using the same logic

    ```diff
    ! packages/core/package.json